Josephine Staton

-Josephine Laura Staton (born 1961) is a United States district judge of the United States District Court for the Central District of California.
+Josephine Laura Staton (born 1961) is a senior United States district judge of the United States District Court for the Central District of California.

 Early life and education

 Born in St. Louis, Missouri, Staton graduated from Lindbergh High School, earned a Bachelor of Arts degree in 1983 from William Jewell College and obtained a Juris Doctor in 1986 from Harvard Law School.
 From 1986 until 1987, Staton was a law clerk for Judge John R. Gibson on the United States Court of Appeals for the Eighth Circuit.

 Career

 From 1987 until 2002, Staton was an attorney with the San Francisco and Newport Beach offices of the law firm Morrison & Foerster, first as an associate (1987–1994) and then as a partner (1995–2002).
 In 2002, Staton became a judge on Orange County Superior Court, based in Santa Ana.
 She was appointed to the position by Governor Gray Davis to fill the vacancy created when Judge Richard D. Fybel was elevated to the California Court of Appeal in Orange County.